janellecurtis/explore-libraries/README.md

 Making a local edit - to break git.

-Editing the same file - push/pull will fail.
+Editing the same file - push/pull sadz.